KyuriP/Discovering_CCM/README.md

 - simulation study, please refer to [`guide_simuation`](https://github.com/KyuriP/CCM_Discovery/blob/main/simulation/README.md).
 - empirical anlaysis, please refer to [`guide_empirical`](https://github.com/KyuriP/CCM_Discovery/blob/main/empirical_example/README.md).

+***Note***.
+There have been some maintenance issues with the `rcausal` package, which appear to be causing problems when using it.
+Some parts of the code depend on this package, which may lead to potential issues.
+For more information, please refer to the [`rcausal` GitHub page](https://github.com/bd2kccd/r-causal?tab=readme-ov-file).

 ## Software & Dependencies
 <details>
 <summary><b><i>R session & Pacakge information</i></b></summary>